sanjaybasu-waymark/healthcare-ai-book/index.md

 ## Contributing

 We welcome contributions from the healthcare AI community.
-This guide builds upon foundational work from leading researchers at Stanford, Harvard, UC Berkeley, and other institutions.

 ## License